eqcorrscan/EQcorrscan/README.md

 This package is written by Calum Chamberlain of Victoria University of Wellington, and is distributed under the LGPL GNU License, Copyright Calum Chamberlain 2015.

+# Contributing
+Please fork this project and work on it there then create a pull request to merge back into the master.

+When you make changes please run the tests in the test directory to ensure everything merges with minimum effort.

+Please document your functions following the other documentation within the functions, these doc-scripts will then be built into the main documentation using Sphinx.

 # References
 * CJ Chamberlain, DR Shelly, J Townend, TA Stern (2014) [Low‐frequency earthquakes reveal punctuated slow slip on the deep extent of the Alpine Fault, New Zealand](http://onlinelibrary.wiley.com/doi/10.1002/2014GC005436/full), __G-cubed__,doi:10.1002/2014GC005436
 * Thurber, C. H., Zeng, X., Thomas, A. M., & Audet, P. (2014).
 [Phase‐Weighted Stacking Applied to Low‐Frequency Earthquakes](http://www.bssaonline.org/content/early/2014/08/12/0120140077.abstract), __BSSA__, doi:10.1785/0120140077.